JacksonWang99/SQL_work/Readme.md

   However, These two ways have their advantages and disadvantages.
 Using toghter.
 It's a great tools in study and intern.

+### Git branch
+  1. Cooperation with group or partner on master branch
+  1. Great a new branch do your job, if these work are great and finished push to master branch

 SQL
 -----------------